damianh/LittleForker/README.md

 co-operative shut down if the parent failed to signal correctly (i.e. it crashed).

-It wraps `Process.Exited` with some additional behavior:
+It wraps `Process.Exited` with some additional behaviour:

 - Raises the event if the process is not found.
 - Raises the event if the process has already exited which would otherwise result in an `InvalidOperationException`
 - Logging.

 This is something simple to implement in your own code so you may consider copying it if you don't want a dependency on `LittleForker`.